 9. Matcha Blueberry Crisp

 Looking for creative ways to use excess matcha powder?
 This matcha blueberry crisp is a delicious place to start.
 With rolled oats, arrowroot powder, pecans, and almonds, this crisp is high in protein and completely gluten-free.
-The matcha powder and the blueberries are rich in antioxidants for extra nutritional value.
+The matcha powder2 and the blueberries3 are rich in antioxidants for extra nutritional value.

 10. Macadamia Nut Cookies